 Each domain name request will be reviewed and voted on by the University Communications Standards Committee (UCSC).

 Some things to consider before requesting a domain name:

 - Third level domains should clearly identify the requesting entity, avoiding the use of acronyms or generic terms that could apply to multiple campus entities or services.

 - The use of fourth level domains is discouraged.

-- Acronyms are strongly discouraged and will almost always be rejected by the UCSC.
+- Acronyms are strongly discouraged and will almost always be rejected by the committee.
 Exceptions are generally only granted when the requesting party can document an industry standard or common usage within their field of the acronym.

 For more information and to request a domain name, visit the UT Network Information Center.